Talking to Kids about Strangers

 These predators take advantage of our weaknesses by targeting our children in places where we think they’re safest — such as in a playground with lots of attentive and responsible parents around, just like in the video above.

-As I wrote earlier, children possess neither guile nor an instinct for self-preservation.
+As I wrote earlier, children possess neither common sense nor an instinct for self-preservation.
 Education is crucial, but we can’t depend on it exclusively.

-I would like you to watch the video again starting from 2:58 (direct link here).
-Observe how the child reacts while his mother explains that he should not have walked away with the stranger.
+I would like you to watch the first video again starting from 2:58 (direct link here) and the second video starting from 6:58 (direct link here).
+Observe how the child reacts while the parent explains that he or she should not have gone with the stranger.
 It takes the child exactly 10 seconds to completely phase out of the conversation.
-From that point onward, you’ll notice that the child isn’t even remotely registering a single word his mother is telling him.
+From that point onward, you’ll notice that the child isn’t listening or taking in a single word his parent is telling him.

 Education can only take us so far.
 For the rest, we need proper precautions.